JochemTolsma/SNA-4-Social-Scientists/_book/01-intro.md

 >
 After having watched the video you should be able to:
+>
-- give a definition of a dyad.
+>- give a definition of a dyad.\
-- explain what is meant by time-varying and time-constant actor attributes and dyad attributes.
+- explain what is meant by time-varying and time-constant actor attributes and dyad attributes.\
-- explain that relations between ego and alter can be classified  based on whether relations are directed or undirected and on the level of measurement of the relation (i.e. nominal, ordinal, interval, ratio).
+- explain that relations between ego and alter can be classified  based on whether relations are directed or undirected and on the level of measurement of the relation (i.e. nominal, ordinal, interval, ratio).\
-- be familiar with al the synonyms for networks, agents and relations.
+- be familiar with al the synonyms for networks, agents and relations.\
-- provide examples of dyads, and the relations between ego and alter.
+- provide examples of dyads, and the relations between ego and alter.\

 #### **Egonets**

 We could define an egocentric social network as a set of actors that all have relationships with ego.
-This definition is quite similar to Marsden's [@marsden1990] definition: "Sets of ties surrounding sampled individual units."[^M] To illustrate what is meant by these definitions, let us us consider the following 'world'.
+This definition is quite similar to Marsden's [@marsden1990] definition: "Sets of ties surrounding sampled individual units."
+To illustrate what is meant by these definitions, let us us consider the following 'world'.
 And visualize the best-friend-forever relationships in this world.